Studiegids

 Regulation retake passed exams

 In this course it is possible to retake an exam that has been passed (cf. art.
 4.1.8 and further of the Course and Examination Regulations).
 Students who have passed the exam may retake the final written assessment (test) of the course if they meet certain requirements.
-To retake a passed exam, students need to ask the Student Administration Office (OIC) for permission.
-For more information, go to 'course and exam enrollment' > 'permission for retaking a passed exam' on the student website.
+For more information, go to the website > ‘Law’ tab > ‘Retake a passed exam’.

 Reading list